 The table presents an empty space, with virtual keyboards scattered around it.
 The keyboards are used to type in ideas of interest (or select from some previously entered possibilities).
 The words typed then appear in bubbles, which bounce around in the space.
 If a participant reaches out to touch a bubble, it starts a web search, which will produce images relating to that word, and also other related words.
 Images appear as objects on the table, which can be rotated, scaled, and slid across the table to show others, all with physics simulation, so they feel like real objects.
 Drawing a line between two bubbles asks the table to search for words and images which relate to both the words - creating linkages between different ideas.

 In general, creating links between concepts is a difficult task - words can have many meanings, and chains of links between words can be obscure.
-Projects such as Concept Net attemp to formalise this, in order to allow computers to reason about these links.
+Projects such as [http://conceptnet.media.mit.edu/ Concept Net] attemp to formalise this, in order to allow computers to reason about these links.
 This was trialled in this system, but found to produce non-interesting links between words - both obtuse and repetitive.
-Instead, folksonomies were used, in particular del.icio.us, which allows users to tag websites.
+Instead, folksonomies were used, in particular [http://delicious.com/ del.icio.us], which allows users to tag websites.
 If you look up a particular word, or tag, on del.icio.us, it will give you a list of tags which were also applied to pages with that tag - a set of related concepts.
 Similarly, if you look up pages tagged with two tags, it will return tags which were applied to pages with both of those tags - concepts which link the two original tags.
-Finally, flickr can be used to find photos and images which the community has tagged with that word, to provide related images
+Finally, [http://flickr.com flickr] can be used to find photos and images which the community has tagged with that word, to provide related images

-- a projector is put inside a box, used to create the image, on the translucent top surface of the box
+* a projector is put inside a box, used to create the image, on the translucent top surface of the box

-- a system of infrared LEDs and acrylic is used to create an infrared glow whenever anyone touches the top of the box
+* a system of infrared LEDs and acrylic is used to create an infrared glow whenever anyone touches the top of the box

-- a computer inside the box uses a camera and computer vision techniques to decode these glows into finger touches
+* a computer inside the box uses a camera and computer vision techniques to decode these glows into finger touches

-- final applications, i.e. the Truth Table "Bubbleworld" demo.
+* final applications, i.e. the Truth Table "Bubbleworld" demo.